uncharted/Everyday-Africa/README.md

 mobile, you'll need to create/edit a Tumblr Page named `/iphone-theme` to have the `var/ea.html` source.

-More common changes, e.g. editing `scripts/ea.js`, only require for the changed files to be pushed to S3.
-To do this, after running `make PROFILE=prod -B`, push the files to S3 with `make push`.
+Changes to any of the other static resources, e.g. editing `scripts/ea.js`, only require the altered files to be pushed to S3.
+To do this, run `make push` after running `make PROFILE=prod -B`.
+Note:
 This requires for you to have s3cmd properly configured, and for `S3_PUBLIC` to be properly set in the `Makefile`

 If there's an issue, you can get ahold of me at jtmoulia@pocketknife.io

 Usage
 -----